wongd-hub/obsidian-vault/statistics/predictive-modelling/Farrington Flexible Aberration Detection.md

 ## Motivation

-- Need a way to detect outbreaks quickly and accurately to allow time to respond
+- We need a way to detect outbreaks quickly and accurately to allow time to respond
 - Initial motivation was detection of bio-terrorist attacks but this can be used in any environment that requires swift and automated anomaly detection.

 ## Method summary